 - Creative and Performing Arts, including contemporary singing and/or instrumental performance, composition, music education, music production, musicology, new media and computer music, visual arts

-- Social Sciences, including social policy, aged care, LGBTI studies, social inclusion, child protection, child abuse in sport, social policy, identity.
+- Social Sciences, including social policy, aged care, LGBTI studies, social inclusion, child protection, child abuse in sport, social policy, and identity.

-The Faculty of Business, Law and Arts is home to two research clusters that place strong focus on social and environmental issues.
+The Faculty of Business, Law and Arts is home to two research clusters that place a strong focus on social and environmental issues.
 These are:

 - Diverse and inclusive communities